7 Ways to Turn Employee Schedules into a Hiring & Retention Asset

 Perhaps an employee has learned a new language, taken a class, obtained a certification or earned a license or a degree.
 If these new skills can open a door to more interesting or higher-paying jobs, they may be more satisfied.
 If you have jobs that require certain skills, make note of that, and then schedule the workers who match.

 4. Follow the rules

 Most work rules have evolved from situations that were either undesirable or unsafe for workers.
 Whether it's not working consecutive shifts, not exceeding maximum hours in a day or a week or another rule, it's best to follow them.
 Otherwise, you risk a burned-out team who could be unhappy or causing injury to themselves or others.
 Nobody wants to work in those conditions and knowing they won't have to can be very attractive.

 Face it, stuff happens.
-And that means even a schedule that's perfect for everyone could need to change.
-Letting workers work that out for themselves will save managers time.
+And that means even a schedule that's perfect for everyone may need to change.
+Letting workers work that out for themselves will save managers' time.
 Having a clear process and some rules around who can swap with or cover for whom is key.

 Again, stuff happens.
 Plan for employees to need to drop shifts or to have a more permanent change in their availability.
 Understand and predict unplanned absence rates and schedule accordingly.
 Have a way for employees to quickly communicate that they need to drop a shift and do your best to be able to approve it when it happens.
 Otherwise, they might have to drop you as an employer.

 7. Make it easy for people to claim open shifts and work overtime